damogranlabs/dl-menu/README.md

 ### 2. Initialize your menu sections (one section, one variable)
 See the included example for
 ```
-DLIntMenuItem *miCount = new DLIntMenuItem(&lcd, // address of display object
+DLIntMenuItem *miCount = new DLIntMenuItem(
+    &lcd, // address of display object
     "Sheep count:", // label (max.
-15 characters)
+15 characters) (see the example for PROGMEM-saved texts)
     0, // EEPROM address (will use 4 bytes)
     3); // number of digits that will be displayed
 ```
 ### 4. Initialize the menu
 ```